Clinical Trial Evaluating the Safety and Efficacy of Nucleus Pulposus Allograft in Participants With Degenerative Disc Disease

 • - Disc height of less than 4mm for any disc between L1-S1.

-• - History of sacroiliac (SI) joint pain/injections during the past 1 month or SI joint fusion within the past six months.
+• - History of sacroiliac (SI) joint fusion within the past six months.

-• - Clinical suspicion of a full thickness annular tear at the target disc or other abnormal disc morphology.
+• - Radiographic evidence of a full thickness annular tear at the target disc or other abnormal disc morphology.

 • - Clinical suspicion of facet pain as primary pain generator.